tschatzl/tschatzl.github.io/_posts/2025-02-21-new-write-barriers.md

 Line (1) to (3) implement the filters.
 They are almost the same as before, with a slightly different condition for the check due to a memory optimization.

-Without the filters, there were some regressions compared to the original write barrier with the filters; the filters also decrease the number of cards that have not been scanned during the garbage collection pause, and the amount of cards to be re-examined, so they were kept for now.
+Without the filters, there were some regressions compared to the original write barrier with the filters; the filters also decrease the number of cards that have not been scanned during the garbage collection pause, and the number of cards to be re-examined, so they were kept for now.

 Line (5) actually marks the card with a "Dirty" color value.